sisayie/sisayie.github.io/_posts/2024-11-23-creating-issues-for-projects-in-GitLab.md

   - Automation
 ---

 Creating issues  en mass in GitLab (using the web interface) is sometimes tidious or may require unnecessary context switching.
-This lab is to show how you can create bulk of issues using python.
+This post is to show how you can create bulk of issues using python.
+The code below is for a single issue but you can easily create list of issues and iterate over them to create multiple issues.

 Requirements
 ======

-1) You need to install [python-gitlab library] (https://python-gitlab.readthedocs.io/en/stable/) in order to perform more complex logic during issue creation
+1) You need to install <a href='https://python-gitlab.readthedocs.io/en/stable/'>python-gitlab library </a> in order to perform more complex logic during issue creation

 2) You need to create a project and get its id.